 Do You Need More Help?

-If you would like more help preparing for a virtual interview, consider working with me, your Career Coach, Rachel Schneider, at Career Find.
+If you would like more help preparing for virtual interviews, consider working with me, your Career Coach, Rachel Schneider, at Career Find.
 We can schedule a meeting to create a resume that will differentiate you from other candidates and practice virtual interviewing.